kev-dev1/FOSS-Apps-for-Android/README.md

 This is a little Script that's I create for install FOSS Apps for all My Android Devices.
 This is a helpfully alternative to Google Apps that's i use too.

-When get use the Script is recommend to install this on Linux:
-- Wget
-- Android-SDK (ADB)

 This Script contain following FOSS Apps:
 - F-Droid
 - OSMAnd
 - Davx5
 - OpenTasks
 - NewPipe

+When get use the Script is recommend to install this on Linux:
+- aria2c
+- android-sdk

+For Windows (future Project) exist the files.

 In the future, I will add more FOSS Applications in the List and make this for Windows User (as a Bat-file) too.